Vatnar/CapsMOD/README.md

 - Shortcuts only work when the right window is active.
 - Help menu with caps + h (click the window or press ESC to close)

+### New
+- `CAPS + t` in RustRover now opens a dialog where you can specify a pattern to decide what tests to run!
 ---

 ## Usage